Law & Order: Special Victims Unit season 27

-The twenty-seventh season of American police procedural crime drama Law & Order: Special Victims Unit premiered on NBC on September 25, 2025.
-The season is produced by Wolf Entertainment, in conjunction with Universal Television.
+The twenty-seventh season of American police procedural crime drama Law & Order: Special Victims Unit premiered on NBC on September 25, 2025, and concluded on May 14, 2026.
+The season was produced by Wolf Entertainment, in conjunction with Universal Television, and featured 21 episodes.

-Michele Fazekas serves as showrunner, following the departure of David Graziano.
-Mariska Hargitay, Ice-T, Peter Scanavino, and Kevin Kane reprise their roles as Captain Olivia Benson, Sergeant Odafin "Fin" Tutuola, Assistant District Attorney Dominick "Sonny" Carisi, Jr., and Detective Terry Bruno, respectively.
-Kelli Giddish, who had been making guest appearances following her departure during the twenty-fourth season, returned in a regular capacity as Sergeant Amanda Rollins, while Octavio Pisano reprised his role as Detective Joe Velasco, retaining his series regular status.
+Michele Fazekas served as showrunner, following the departure of David Graziano.
+Mariska Hargitay, Ice-T, Peter Scanavino, and Kevin Kane reprised their roles as Captain Olivia Benson, Sergeant Odafin "Fin" Tutuola, Assistant District Attorney Dominick "Sonny" Carisi, Jr., and Detective Terry Bruno, respectively.
+Kelli Giddish, who had been making guest appearances following her departure during the twenty-fourth season, returned in a regular capacity as Sergeant Amanda Rollins, while Octavio Pisano reprised his role as Detective Joe Velasco, retaining his series regular status for the season's first three episodes.
 Additionally, Aimé Donna Kelly, who previously recurred as Captain Renee Curry, was promoted to series regular.
+Beginning with the ninth episode of the season, Corey Cott (Detective Jake Griffin) was promoted to series regular.

 Production

 Development

 Left to right: David Graziano and Norberto Barba vacated their roles as showrunner and executive producer, respectively, ahead of season 27.

 Law & Order: Special Victims Unit was renewed for a twenty-seventh season on May 8, 2025.
 That July, NBC announced the season would premiere on September 25, 2025.

 Following David Graziano's departure at the conclusion of the twenty-sixth season, Michele Fazekas was named as his successor as showrunner; this made her the first woman to hold the position in the series' history.
 She previous acted as a writer-producer from the third to seventh seasons.
 Norberto Barba and Julie Martin exited as executive producers, while Brenna Malloy was subsequently named as an executive producer and directing producer for the season.

 Speaking on becoming the series' first female showrunner, Fazekas described it as "crazy, in a way, that after 26 years on the air that [a female showrunner] didn't happen.
 Although not, I guess, totally surprising."
 She further cited Mariska Hargitay as reason for her decision to accept the position, and revealed her intentions to change things about the series, in an effort to freshen up the series, while keeping with its roots.

+On January 12, 2026, the season's tenth episode, titled "Corrosive", which was due to air three days later, was removed from the schedule.
+According to reports, NBC removed the episode after arrest warrants were issued for guest star Timothy Busfield three days earlier.
+In response, the network advanced the eleventh episode, which was originally scheduled to air on January 22.
+The following month, it was announced Busfield's role was recast with David Zayas, and the episode was rescheduled to air on February 26.